 If I had a dollar for every time I've been asked about scholarships, I could pay every student's tuition for a year!
-(OK, maybe just a year's supply of Ramen, but you get the idea.)
+(OK, maybe just enough for a year's supply of ramen, but you get the idea.)
 This ultimate scholarship FAQ answers all the most popular questions I've heard—as concisely as possible.

 What Is A Scholarship?

 A scholarship is an award, which does not have to be repaid, given by a person or organization to fund a student's education.

 What Is The Difference Between A Private Scholarship And An Institutional Scholarship?

 A private scholarship is any award set up by an organization other than the federal government or a school.
 An institutional scholarship comes from an educational institution (such as a school).
 The federal government does not award "scholarships," but they do award grants.

 I Don't Feel Like I've Done Enough To Win A Scholarship, Should I Bother Trying?